All Products

 DROP TABLE table_name [FORCE STORAGE OSS];

-The FORCE STORAGE OSS option for the DROP TABLE command provides one-click cleanup.
-It automatically deletes associated OSS storage files when you delete the table schema.
+FORCE STORAGE OSS automatically deletes the associated OSS storage files when you drop the table schema.

 ALTER TABLE table_name DROP PARTITION part_name [FORCE STORAGE OSS];

-The DROP PARTITION clause of the ALTER TABLE statement, combined with the FORCE STORAGE OSS option, enables synchronous deletion of partitioned table metadata and corresponding OSS storage files.
+FORCE STORAGE OSS enables synchronous deletion of the partition metadata and its corresponding OSS storage files.

 ALTER TABLE table_name CHANGE PARTITION part_name ENGINE = CSV|ORC [FORCE STORAGE OSS]